-- 8.1 Children missing from education, particularly persistently, can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation particularly county lines.
-The Abbey is committed to doing all possible to identify such abuse and help prevent the risk of them going missing in the future. - 8.2 The School shall inform the local authority of any student who is going to be added to or deleted from the School's admission register at non-standard transition points in accordance with the requirements of the Education (Pupil Registration) (England) Regulations 2006 (as amended).
-This will assist the local authority to:

-- 8.2.1 fulfil its duty to identify children of compulsory school age who are missing from education; and - 8.2.2 follow up with any child who might be in danger of not receiving an education and who might be at risk of abuse, neglect or radicalisation. - 8.3 The School shall inform the local authority of any student who: - 8.3.1 fails to attend School regularly; or - 8.3.2 has been absent without the School's permission for a continuous period of ten school days or more, at such intervals as are agreed between the School and the local authority (or in default of such agreement, at intervals determined by the Secretary of State). - 8.4 School attendance registers are carefully monitored to identify any trends.
-Action should be taken in accordance with this Policy if any absence of a student from the School gives rise to a concern about her welfare. - 8.5 Where a parent has expressed an intention to remove a child from school with a view to educating at home (Elective Home Education EHE), we would seek a meeting with all concerned to ensure this decision meets the best interests of the child.
+- 8.1 Children absent from education, particularly persistently, can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation particularly county lines.
+The School is committed to doing all possible to identify such abuse and help prevent the risk of them becoming children missing education in the future. - The School shall follow the provisions of the statutory guidance Children missing education.
+In particular the School will inform the local authority of any student who is going to be added to or deleted from the School's admission register at non-standard transition points in accordance with the requirements of the Education (Pupil Registration) (England) Regulations 2006 (as amended).
+This will assist the local authority to: - 8.2.1 fulfil its duty to identify children of compulsory school age who are missing from education; and - 8.2.2 follow up with any child who might be in danger of not receiving an education and who might be at risk of abuse, neglect or radicalisation. - 8.3 The School shall inform the local authority of any student who: - 8.3.1 fails to attend School regularly; or - 8.3.2 has been absent without the School's permission for a continuous period of ten school days or more, at such intervals as are agreed between the School and the local authority (or in default of such agreement, at intervals determined by the Secretary of State). - 8.4 School attendance registers are carefully monitored to identify any trends.
+Action should be taken in accordance with this Policy if any absence of a student from the School gives rise to a concern about her welfare. - Where a parent has expressed an intention to remove a child from school with a view to educating at home (Elective Home Education EHE), we would seek a meeting with all concerned to ensure this decision meets the best interests of the child.